 What is the difference between preferred and regular flood insurance?

 The big difference between a preferred risk policy and a regular flood insurance policy is the price you pay for coverage.
-The coverage provided by the policy itself is the same.
-All things being equal, you will pay a lower premium for a preferred risk policy compared with a standard policy.
+The coverage provided by the policy is the same.
+All things being equal, you will pay a lower premium for a preferred risk policy than a standard policy.
 This is because preferred-risk homes are located in areas that are less likely to experience a flood loss.

 What is not changing under Risk Rating 2.0?